MechanicalRock/mechanicalrock.github.io/_posts/2022-10-21-aws-lambdas-with-rust.markdown

 }
 ~~~

 The block of code provided below is the handler function that  processes events.
-It is passed to the `service_fn()` function so it can be converted to a service that can then be passed to the `run()` function which has the responsibility of starting the Lambda Rust runtime
+This is passed to the `service_fn()` function so it can be converted to a service that can in turn be passed to the `run()` function - which has the responsibility of starting the Lambda Rust runtime.

 ~~~ rust
 async fn handler (event: LambdaEvent<Event>) -> Result<Output, Error> {
     let message:String = format!("Hi {} {} , welcome to rust in the cloud!", event.payload.first_name, event.payload.last_name);